julienrwe/dam-documentation/src/general.md

 <img src="https://user-images.githubusercontent.com/126062813/222200856-50695cfd-24a0-4683-914c-7dc1d0a5af3d.png" width="800" height="346">

 ### What makes us stand out from the crowd
-***Instead of developing Proof of Concept (PoC) on readily available public blockchains, our private blockchain can provide enhanced data privacy to our clients***
+***Instead of developing Proof of Concept (PoC) on readily available public blockchains, our private blockchain can provide enhanced data privacy to our clients, under your direct and unique supervision***

-We provide our clients with the ability to create and manage digital assets, as well as build their own payment ecosystems.
-With our assistance, they can unlock the full potential of their digital assets and achieve greater profitability and success.
+Get the most out of your assets to increase their profitability and success.
+Create as many digital twins or assets as you want and manage them efficiently to customize your own payment ecosystem.

 ![image](https://user-images.githubusercontent.com/126062813/222203157-b5e6423c-8ddd-45a3-a78e-99ca096afdfb.png)